-The BIZ2Aseries motherboard complies with the specifications for a ATX board, so you can also install this kind of board into a full-size ATX case.
+The BVC1Aseries motherboard complies with the specifications for an ATX board, so you can also install this kind of board into a full-size ATX case.
 Some features on the motherboard are implemented by cabling connectors on the motherboard to indicators and switches on the system case.
 Ensure that your case supports all the features required.
-The BIZ2Aseries motherboard can support one or two floppy diskette drives and four enhanced IDE drives.
-Ensure that you intend to install.
+The BVC1Aseries motherboard can support one or two floppy diskette drives and four enhanced IDE drives.
+Ensure that your case has sufficient power and space for all the drives that you intend to install.